DataDog/dd-trace-rb/docs/GettingStarted.md

 ## Installation

-The following steps will help you quickly start tracing your Ruby application.
+Adding tracing to your Ruby application only takes a few quick steps:

+1. Setup the Datadog Agent for tracing
+2. Instrument your application
+3. Connect your application to the Datadog Agent

-### Configure the Datadog Agent for APM
+### Setup the Datadog Agent for tracing

-Before downloading tracing on your application, [install the Datadog Agent on the host](https://docs.datadoghq.com/agent/).
-The Ruby APM tracer sends trace data through the Datadog Agent.

-Install and configure the Datadog Agent to receive traces from your now instrumented application.
-By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_enabled: true` and listens for trace traffic at `localhost:8126`.
-For containerized environments, follow the steps below to enable trace collection within the Datadog Agent.

-#### Containers
+Before installing `ddtrace`, [install the Datadog Agent](https://docs.datadoghq.com/agent/), to which `ddtrace` will send trace data.

+Then configure the Datadog Agent to accept traces.
+To do this, either:

+ - Set `DD_APM_ENABLED=true` in the agent's environment

+OR

+ - Add `apm_enabled: true` to the [agent's configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7#agent-main-configuration-file)

+*Additionally, in containerized environments...*

+ - Set `DD_APM_NON_LOCAL_TRAFFIC=true` in the agent's environment

+OR

-1. Set `apm_non_local_traffic: true` in your main [`datadog.yaml` configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/#agent-main-configuration-file).
+ - Add `apm_non_local_traffic: true` to the [agent's configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7#agent-main-configuration-file).

-2. See the specific setup instructions for [Docker](https://docs.datadoghq.com/agent/docker/apm/?tab=ruby), [Kubernetes](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm), [Amazon ECS](https://docs.datadoghq.com/agent/amazon_ecs/apm/?tab=ruby) or [Fargate](https://docs.datadoghq.com/integrations/ecs_fargate/#trace-collection) to ensure that the Agent is configured to receive traces in a containerized environment:
+See the specific setup instructions for [Docker](https://docs.datadoghq.com/agent/docker/apm/?tab=ruby), [Kubernetes](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm), [Amazon ECS](https://docs.datadoghq.com/agent/amazon_ecs/apm/?tab=ruby) or [Fargate](https://docs.datadoghq.com/integrations/ecs_fargate/#trace-collection) to ensure that the Agent is configured to receive traces in a containerized environment.

-3. After having instrumented your application, the tracing client sends traces to `localhost:8126` by default.
-If this is not the correct host and port change it by setting the env variables `DD_AGENT_HOST` and `DD_TRACE_AGENT_PORT`.
+#### Configuring trace data ingestion

+The Datadog agent will listen for traces via HTTP on port `8126` by default.

+You may change the protocol or port the agent listens for trace data using the following:

+**For HTTP over TCP**:

+ - Set `DD_APM_RECEIVER_PORT=<port>` in the agent's environment

+OR

+ - Add `apm_config: receiver_port: <port>` to the [agent's configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7#agent-main-configuration-file)

+ **For Unix Domain Socket (UDS)**:

+ - Set `DD_APM_RECEIVER_SOCKET=<path-to-socket-file>`

+OR

+ - Add `apm_config: receiver_socket: <path-to-socket-file>` to the [agent's configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7#agent-main-configuration-file)

+### Instrument your application

-### Quickstart for Rails applications
+#### Rails applications

-#### Automatic instrumentation

 1. Add the `ddtrace` gem to your Gemfile: